 Writing your novel idea in the form of a single-sentence premise is the first step to finishing your novel.
 So let’s do that today!

 Then post your premise in the comments below.
-And if you post, please be sure to leave feedback on premises by at least three other writers.
+If you post, please be sure to leave feedback on premises by at least three other writers.